 The data collection phase is almost complete - thank you to all my participants so far for their generosity in taking part.
 Participants have been asked to share their family secret story with me in an interview or written exchange, and to reflect on what the impacts have been for them and those around them.

-Participants were likely to be eligible if they were aged over 18, fluent in English, and had discovered or otherwise experienced a reproductive family secret at least two years ago that they were prepared to share.
+You’re likely to be eligible if you are aged over 18, fluent in English, and have discovered or otherwise experienced a reproductive family secret at least two years ago that you’re prepared to share.
 This two-year buffer aims to ensure people have had some time to process their experience before deciding to participate in this study.